Download the New Teacher Handbook or continue reading below.

 Importantly, WVEA represents you in the legislative arena, which affects everything you do, everything you learn and everything you earn in the classroom.
-We work tirelessly for public schools – and for those you who provide our students with the best education possible.
-You’ll find there are so many great benefits from belonging to your professional organization.
+We work tirelessly for public schools and for those who provide our students with the best education possible.
+You will find there are so many great benefits from belonging to your professional organization.
 Have a great year!

 Your West Virginia Education Association

 Belong To Your Professional Association